Help for refugees, humanitarian entrants and new arrivals

 australia.gov.au connects you to information and services across Australia.
 This includes information on living in Australia.

-If you are experiencing depression, anxiety or stress, you may find it helpful to talk to somebody about your mental health.
+If you're experiencing depression, anxiety or stress, you may find it helpful to talk to somebody about your mental health.
 Use Payment and Service Finder to find help.

 Australian Red Cross provides information about advocacy, relief and support services for vulnerable people in need.

-Once you are able to work in Australia, visit Australian JobSearch.
-It is a free online jobs website.
+Once you're able to work in Australia, visit Australian JobSearch.
+It's a free online jobs website.
 It has job vacancies across all industries and regions in Australia.

-The Department of Immigration and Border Protection has a range of information about Australian visas and Australian citizenship.
+The Department of Home Affairs has a range of information about Australian visas and Australian citizenship.
 This includes links to useful resources and support services.